OpenMoonRay/openmoonray-docs/docs/moonray/cameras/PerspectiveCamera.md

         default:

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Path to image file to be used for the iris</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Path to image file to be used for the iris</p>

     <h3>bokeh_sides</h3>